jenniesun/biostats-blog/index.md

+## Homework Project 2 - Number Theory and a Google Recruitment Puzzle

+Find the first 10-digit prime in the decimal expansion of 17π.

+The first 5 digits in the decimal expansion of π are 14159.
+The first 4-digit prime in the decimal expansion of π are 4159.
+You are asked to find the first 10-digit prime in the decimal expansion of 17π.
+First solve sub-problems (divide and conquer):

+* Write a function to generate an arbitrary large expansion of a mathematical expression like π.
+Hint: You can use the standard library decimal or the 3rd party library sympy to do this

+* Write a function to check if a number is prime.
+Hint: See Sieve of Eratosthenes

+* Write a function to generate sliding windows of a specified width from a long iterable (e.g. a string representation of a number)

+* Write unit tests for each of these three functions.
+You are encouraged, but not required, to try test-driven development https://en.wikipedia.org/wiki/Test-driven_development.

+Now use these helper functions to write the function that you need.
+Write a unit test for this final function, given that the first 10-digit prime in the expansion e is 7427466391.
+Finally, solve the given problem.

 ## Homework Project 1 - Math is Fun

 Solve 3 problems from the Euler Project using Python.
 Of the 3 problems, one must have been solved by fewer than 25,000 people, 1 fewer than 100,000 people and one fewer than 500,000 people.
 Write a function for each problem, and use numpy-stple docstrings to annotate each function.
 Below describes my solutions and how I approached each problem.